laravel/docs/routing.md

 <a name="route-prefixing"></a>
 ## Route Prefixing

-A group of routes may be prefixed by using the `prefix` option in the attributes array of a group:
+If you find that you are creating a lot of routes with the same prefix ('admin', 'admin/user', 'admin/user/save', etc.), you may want to prefix a group of routes.
+You can prefix a route group by using the `prefix` option in the attributes array of a group:

 **Prefixing Grouped Routes**